Lindores Abbey: History

 The main upstanding remains of the Abbey are: one of the gateways leading into the monastic enclosure; the groin-vaulted slype, leading from the cloister garth to the exterior of the Abbey; and parts of the chancel walls and western tower of the church, although the ground plan of the whole structure can still be traced.
 Sections of the imposing precinct wall which once enclosed the abbey can also be seen in fields to the south.

 Carved wooden panels from the Abbey of the early 16th century survive in the Laing Museum, Newburgh and, reset in a 19th-century cabinet, in St. Paul's Episcopal Cathedral, Dundee.

-The earliest record of scotch whisky in the exchequer roll for 1494 is a payment from King James IV to Friar John Cor of Lindores Abbey for about "eight bols of malt" or 580 kg of aquavitae as it was then known.
-Brother John Cor (Johanni Cor/John Kawe) was a Tironensian monk based at Lindores Abbey.

 The monks distilled rose water at the Abbey, and in May 1540 rosewater and apples from Lindores were sent to James V.

 In 2018 a distillation vat was discovered in the ruins, along with evidence of whisky production.
 The remains of the still are preserved for display in the ruins.

+Since 2024, the University of St Andrews and Brandeis University have been operating a summer archaeological field school course at the site.
+They are investigating patterns of monastic water use.

 Lindores Abbey distillery

 A whisky distillery, Lindores Abbey distillery is directly opposite the Abbey.

+A commercial distillery located by the site of Lindores Abbey opened in 2017 and began distilling Scotch whisky by December of that year.
+It is operated by the McKenzie Smith family.